God Dethroned

-God Dethroned is a Dutch extreme metal band from Beilen, originally formed in 1990.
+God Dethroned is a Dutch death metal band from Beilen, formed in 1990.

+Some consider their 1999 album Bloody Blasphemy among the best albums released on Metal Blade Records.

 Biography

-God Dethroned was formed in 1990 by singer and guitar player Henri Sattler, with Hans Leegstra (guitar) and Ard de Weerd.
-Sattler and Leegstra had previously been in Dysentery; Leegstra, quickly after the band formed, left the music scene altogether.
-They recorded a demo, Christ Hunt, in 1991, after which Marco Arends joined on bass.
-Their first album, The Christhunt, was released on the German label Shark.
-Meanwhile, Arends left (to rejoin Altar) and was replaced by Marcel Beukeveld.
-The Christhunt did poorly; the label had refused to feature a dissected rat on the cover and did not promote the record at all.
-Dethroned went on hiatus the following year, in part because Sattler's anti-Christian sympathy was not shared by all, and Sattler formed a new group called Ministry of Terror.
-In 1996, after that band's 1994 album Fall of Life and a supporting European tour (with Impaled Nazarene), Sattler re-formed God Dethroned with guitarist Jens van der Valk (who did not share Sattler's anti-Christian sympathies either), bassist Beef, and drummer Roel Sanders.
-With this lineup a deal was signed with Metal Blade, and they issued The Grand Grimoire in Europe in 1997; the album was released in the U.S. the following year, along with a re-issue of The Christhunt, which featured the original cover art, with the dissected rat.
+Singer and guitar player Henri Sattler, Hans Leegstra (guitar), and Ard de Weerd formed God Dethroned in 1990.
+Sattler and Leegstra had been in Dysentery.
+Leegstra left the music scene altogether after the band formed.
+They recorded the demo Christ Hunt in 1991, after which bassist Marco Arends joined.
+German label Shark Records released their first album, The Christhunt.
+Arends left to rejoin Altar and Marcel Beukeveld replaced him.
+The Christhunt did poorly.
+The label refused to feature a dissected rat on the cover and did not promote the record.
+God Dethroned went on hiatus the following year, partly because Sattler's anti-Christianity was not shared by all.
+Sattler formed the group Ministry of Terror.
+In 1996, after that band's 1994 album Fall of Life and a supporting European tour with Impaled Nazarene, Sattler re-formed God Dethroned with guitarist Jens van der Valk, who did not share Sattler's anti-Christian views either, bassist Beef, and drummer Roel Sanders.
+This lineup signed with Metal Blade, and they issued The Grand Grimoire in Europe in 1997.
+The album was released in the U.S. the following year, with a re-issue of The Christhunt, which featured the original dissected-rat cover art.

-The Grand Grimorie did much better than The Christhunt did, and the band soon entered into a sort of high point.
-The lineup of Sattler, Van Der Valk, Beef and Sanders would record the album Bloody Blasphemy, which many fans of the band consider to be their best work to date.
-Successful tours and shows with bands like Marduk, Immortal, and Deicide would later follow.
-After Bloody Blasphemy, Sanders soon left the band and was replaced by Puerto Rican drummer Tony Laureano.
-Laureano played with the band up till 2003, when he received an offer to join the American death metal band Nile.
-He would record only one album with the band: 2001's Ravenous.
+The Grand Grimorie did better than The Christhunt.
+The lineup of Sattler, Van Der Valk, Beef, and Sanders recorded the album Bloody Blasphemy, which many fans consider their best work to date.
+Successful tours and shows with bands like Marduk, Immortal, and Deicide followed.
+Sanders left the band after Bloody Blasphemy and Puerto Rican drummer Tony Laureano replaced him.
+Laureano played with the band until 2003, when he received an offer to join American death metal band Nile.
+He recorded only one album with the band, 2001's Ravenous.